 19 University of California UC Riverside School of Medicine -13.700 The January budget proposal provided an increase of \$25 million ongoing General Fund for UC Riverside School of Medicine to support enrollment growth and operational costs.
 The May Revision reduces this proposal by \$13.7 million, for a total of \$11.3 million ongoing General Fund support for operational costs.
 The May Revision also proposes to remove the nonplantation BBL associated with this increase.
 Reject the May Revision Proposal.
 Approve the January proposal.
-20 University of California UC Base Reduction -338.000 Proposal.
+Vote: Ayes 18, No 0 20 University of California UC Base Reduction -338.000 Proposal.
 The May Revision proposes a trigger cut of 10 percent or \$338 million ongoing General Fund for UC compared to 2019-20.
 The May Revision proposes intent language to specify that the reduction in ongoing support not have a disproportionate impact on low-income students, students from underrepresented minority groups and other disadvantaged students.
 The BBL specifies that the UC shall not implement adjustments in a manner that disproportionately impacts the enrollment of and services to these students.
 Reject the May Revision proposal.
 Adopt the Senate Trigger plan.
-21 University of California Deferred Maintenance According to the UC, the UC has \$24.4 million in unencumbered deferred maintenance funding.
+Vote: Ayes 18, No 0 21 University of California Deferred Maintenance According to the UC, the UC has \$24.4 million in unencumbered deferred maintenance funding.
 The LAO recommends the Legislature to redirect unspent funds to help achieve budget solutions.
 Adopt BBL to redirect unspent deferred maintenance funds to help support core operations, including enrollment and student support services.
+Vote: Ayes 18, No 0

-22 University of California UC Office of the President, UC Path, UC Division of Agriculture and Natural Resources -40.370 The May Revision proposes a Office of the President, UC P Division of Agriculture Natur percent.
-Specifically, UCOP \$21.5 million to a total appromillion, UC Path will be redumillion to a total of \$47.16 m ANR is reduced by \$7.62 mil \$68.61 million.
-Path and UC ral Resources by 10 will be reduced by priation of \$193.73 aced by \$11.24 willion, and UC Reject the May Revision proposal.
+22 University of California UC Office of the President, UC Path, UC Division of Agriculture and Natural Resources -40.370 The May Revision proposes a trigger cut for UC Office of the President, UC Path and UC Division of Agriculture Natural Resources by 1 percent.
+Specifically, UCOP will be reduced by \$21.5 million to a total appropriation of \$193.75 million, UC Path will be reduced by \$11.24 million to a total of \$47.16 million, and UC ANR is reduced by \$7.62 million to a total of \$68.61 million. proposal.
 Adopt the Senate Trigger plan.
-23 Hastings College of Law Hastings College of Law -1.500 The May Revision proposes a million ongoing General Function for Hastings College d or 10 percent Reject the May Revision proposal.
+Vote: Ayes 18, No 0 23 Hastings College of Law Hastings College of Law -1.500 The May Revision proposes a trigger cut of \$1 million ongoing General Fund or 10 percent reduction for Hastings College of Law. proposal.
 Adopt the Senate Trigger plan.
-24 California State University CSU Base Reduction -398.000 The May Revision proposes a million ongoing General Func CSU.
-The May Revision proplanguage to specify that the resupport not have a disproport low-income students, student underrepresented minority gradisadvantaged students.
-The lathe CSU shall not implement manner that disproportionatel enrollment of and services to d or 10 percent for coses intent eduction in ongoing cionate impact on s from oups and other BBL specifies that adjustments in a ly impacts the Reject the May Revision proposal.
+Vote: Ayes 18, No 0 24 California State University CSU Base Reduction -398.000 The May Revision proposes a trigger cut of \$39 million ongoing General Fund or 10 percent for CSU.
+The May Revision proposes intent language to specify that the reduction in ongoin support not have a disproportionate impact on low-income students, students from underrepresented minority groups and other disadvantaged students.
+The BBL specifies that the CSU shall not implement adjustments in a manner that disproportionately impacts the enrollment of and services to these students. proposal.
 Adopt the Senate Trigger plan.
-25 California State University Deferred Maintenance The CSU notes that it has \$14 unencumbered deferred main prior years.
-The LA notes the could redirect unspent funds thelp address operations. tenance funds from at the Legislature Adopt BBL to redirect unspent deferred maintenance funds to help support core operations, including enrollment and student support services.
+Vote: Ayes 18, No 0 25 California State University Deferred Maintenance The CSU notes that it has \$146 million in unencumbered deferred maintenance funds from prior years.
+The LA notes that the Legislature could redirect unspent funds from prior years to help address operations. maintenance funds to help